-Our revenue is generated from the sale in the United States of our t:slim Pump, disposable cartridges and infusion sets to individual customers and third-party distributors that re-sell our product to insulin-dependent diabetes customers.
+Our revenue is generated from sales of the t:slim pump, disposable cartridges and infusion sets to customers in the United States.
+Our customers are comprised of individuals, and third-party distributors that resell our product to insulin-dependent diabetes customers.
 We are paid directly by customers who use our products, distributors and third-party payors.